World Cup injury list dispiriting and predictable

 Gouttebarge added that the physical demands on players during the games themselves were growing.

-"The intensity has changed, the number of sprints of 10 or 20 meters in order to press, or to defend," he said.
+"The intensity has changed, the number of sprints of 10 or 20 metres in order to press, or to defend," he said.

 Over the last 10 years, players had also been doing more strength-building exercises, as Real Madrid forward Cristiano Ronaldo showed when he ripped off his shirt and exposed his rippling muscles after scoring in the Champions League final.